 Nonetheless, despite its wealth and connections, Boston saw a major collapse in its trade towards the end of the medieval period.
 By 1400, Boston's alien (non-English) trade in wool, wine and wax had almost disappeared, whilst the town's fair was no longer of any great importance, but Boston's economy continued to thrive, and the leading men of the town were international merchants.
 In contrast, by the sixteenth century Boston's population had probably halved and its overseas trade had collapsed, with its role as a major wool trading town in sharp decline-at the start of the fourteenth century, it was exporting around 10,000 sacks a year, in the early fifteenth century 2,500 sacks, but by the 1540s only 200 sacks per year, and Boston's wine imports suffered a similar deterioration.
 This was in part caused by changing national trends, including the concentration of trade through London, and the decline of Lincoln, but it was arguably made worse by silting in the Witham and flooding from the sea in the town.
-Whilst Boston remained a regional centre, it lost its wider significance.449 This all led to contraction in the town, although from the eighteenth century there was a degree of recovery, especially after the construction of the Grand Sluice in 1764-6 (which allowed larger ships to enter the river), the straightening of the river to the Wash, and the construction of the docks in 1884.450
+Whilst Boston remained a regional centre, it lost its wider significance.449 This all led to contraction of the Grand Sluice in 1764-6 (which allowed larger ships to enter the river), the straightening of the river to the Wash, and the construction of the docks in 1884.450